antonindanalet/use-of-car-sharing-in-Switzerland/README.md

 - as <a href="https://github.com/antonindanalet/use-of-car-sharing-in-Switzerland/blob/master/output/2021/Parts_moyen_de_transport_2021.csv">absolute distances</a> or
 - as <a href="https://github.com/antonindanalet/use-of-car-sharing-in-Switzerland/blob/master/output/2021/Parts_moyen_de_transport_pourcentage_2021.csv">relative percentages</a>.

+Car sharing represents 0.11% of daily distances made by the resident population of Switzerland.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for reproducing the result and understanding how it has been generated.